The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • Ordinary Igbo: Ndi Oyibo | Akwa | Udo | Ife e kedolu

-• Explanation: In Afa, "Aturukpa" can refer to Europeans or cloth or Udo, symbolizing foreign influences on a situation.
+• Explanation: In Afa, "Atulukpa" can refer to a foreign reality or cloth or Udo, symbolizing new external influences on a situation.

 5. Ete